 The allocation is then distributed to designated authorities (Districts, Town Councils, Municipalities, KCCA) based on (i) traffic volume and road length; (ii) rainfall and unit cost factors; and (iii) population and equity coefficients.

-In addition, [USh 15 billion] is allocated for mechanical imprest.
+In addition, USh 15 billion is allocated for mechanical imprest.
 A flat figure is allocated to the districts, the same for each town council and a flat figure for sub-county.
 There is uplift for KCCA, Nansana and Kiira Town Council, which are allocated imprest budgets equivalent to districts.

 The medium term allocations for the development grant, in line with the 1st Budget Call Circular is as follows: